datacarpentry/R-ecology-lesson/README.md

 ## Organization of the repository

 The lessons are written in Rmarkdown format.
-A Makefile generates the corresponding html page for each lesson using the rmarkdown package from within R.
+A Makefile generates the corresponding html page for each lesson using the **rmarkdown** package from within R.

-The Makefile also generates a "code handout" file that is intended to be distributed to the participants.
+The Makefile also generates a "code handout" file (`code-handout.R`) that is intended to be distributed to the participants.
 This file includes some of the examples used during teaching and the titles of the section.
 It provides a guide that the participants can fill in as the lesson progresses.
 Participants can also copy and paste from this file to avoids typos for more complex examples.
-Each lesson generates a code handout file, and the files produced are then concatenated to create a single file and the intermediate files are deleted.
+Each lesson generates a code handout file, and the files produced are then concatenated to create a single file (the intermediate files are deleted).
 To be included in the code handout file, a code chunk in the Rmarkdown lesson file needs to have the arguments `purl=TRUE`.

+ ## Contributing

+ If you would like to contribute to the content and development of these lessons, we encourage you to review our [contributing guide](CONTRIBUTING.md).